Come cambia il materasso ideale dopo i 50 anni: guida completa - JoyShop Materassi

 What about the pillow?

-After 50, neck pain often becomes an autonomous problem, not always connected to the mattress.
+After 50, cervical pain often becomes an independent problem, not always related to the mattress.
 An inadequate pillow can nullify even the best mattress.
-The right pillow depends on your sleeping position: side sleepers need a higher, more supportive pillow, while back sleepers need a lower, softer one.
-If you often wake up with a stiff neck or headache, the pillow is the first element to review.
+The right pillow depends on your sleeping position: side sleepers need a higher and firmer pillow, while back sleepers need a lower and softer one.
+If you often have a stiff neck or headaches in the morning, the pillow is the first item to reconsider.

 👉 Discover our ergonomic pillows